udoprog/kick/README.md

 <br>

-## Defining variables for Github Actions
+## Integrating with Github Actions

 Sometimes you want to export information from Kick so that it can be used in other Github Actions, most commonly this involves the resolved version from